 The small Baroque town is ca. 10 km from the holiday home and well worth visiting.

-Masseria Bellimonte, ca. 250 m off, is a former estate which sells excellent cheese and various other dairy products typical for this region.
+Masseria Bellimonte, ca. 250 m off, is a former estate where you can buy excellent cheese and various other dairy products typical for the region.

 Torre Uluzzo is located about 5 km south of the holiday home.
 That is where nature oasis Porto Selvaggio with its fantastic rocky and sandy bays begins and that is where an extraordinary discovery was made.
 In the grottos beneath the tower, the first Neanderthal, worldwide, and 40,000 year old traces of settlement were found.

-Important information: Due to the lay of the property and the craggy caracter of the grotto, Casa La Pajara is not suitable for children under 10 years of age.
+Important information: Due to the lay of the property, the rocky grounds around the bathing grotto, Casa La Pajara is not suitable for children under 10 years of age.

 Nearest train station: Gallipoli (ca. 20 km)